thiagoesteves/deployex/README.md

 ### installation

-If you intend to install Deployex directly on an Ubuntu server, you can utilize the [installer script](/devops/installer/deployex.sh) provided in the release package.
+If you intend to install DeployEx directly on an Ubuntu server, you can utilize the [installer script](/devops/installer/deployex.sh) provided in the release package.
 For an example of monitored app, please see the setup for the [Calori Web Server](https://github.com/thiagoesteves/calori/blob/main/devops/terraform/modules/standard-account/cloud-config.tpl).
 The installer script requires a JSON configuration file, an example of which can be found [here](/devops/installer/deployex-config.json).
 This JSON file can also export environment variables specific to the monitored applications.

 Currently, the release and installation process supports Ubuntu versions 20.04 and 22.04.
-However, you have the option to manually compile and install Deployex on your target system.
+However, you have the option to manually compile and install DeployEx on your target system.

 ### Pre-commands

 Your application will likely require database commands, such as migrations.
-Deployex handles these through pre-commands specified in `current.json` under the `pre_commands` field.
+DeployEx handles these through pre-commands specified in `current.json` under the `pre_commands` field.
 These commands will be executed in the order they are listed, before the application starts.
 If a pre-command is needed and does not require changes to the application itself, using pre-commands in conjunction with hotupgrade is ideal to avoid unnecessary downtime.

 ### Secrets Requirements

-Deployex is currently using AWS secrets to fecth its secrets using config provider.
+DeployEx is currently using AWS secrets to fecth its secrets using config provider.
 The following secret manager name pattern is expected in AWS (It is important to note that this name is expected to not contain "_"):

 ```
 deployex-${deployex_monitored_app_name}-${deployex_cloud_environment}-secrets